 In the early nineteenth century, after the Napoleonic decrees, the painting was moved from the church of SS.
 Cosma e Damiano to the church of Santa Maria e San Liberale in Castelfranco Veneto, near Treviso, where it remained rolled up for a long time in an attic next to the church, resulting in major damage.

 Since 1982, Il castigo dei Serpenti has been kept in the deposits of the Gallerie dell’Accademia di Venezia.
-Notwithstanding a few restoration attempts, the painting continues to show signs of serious damage, including lacunae, scratches, abrasions, due to its having remained rolled up for so long.
+Notwithstanding a few restoration attempts, before the restoration supported by Venetian Heritage, the painting continued to show signs of serious damage, including lacunae, scratches, abrasions, due to its having remained rolled up for so long.